luskaner/aoe2DELanServer/README.md

 ### Launcher

+- Windows (no S edition/mode):
+  - 10 on x86-64 (recommended).
+  - 11 on ARM.
-- GNU/Linux: recent SteamOS and Ubuntu (or derivatives) with official Steam installations on x86-64 are preferred.
+- GNU/Linux: *recent* distribution with Steam on x86-64 using Steam Play (plus [Proton Experimental](https://github.com/ValveSoftware/Proton/wiki/Requirements)).
-  *arm64*
-  variant is not currently supported by Steam but it is being worked on.
-- Windows: 10 (no S edition nor S mode) or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
-  Windows 11 on Arm (arm64) or higher, (possibly Server 2025 or higher) - no S mode - is also supported.

 **Note: If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights elevation.**

 ### Client

-- Age of Empires 2 Definitive Edition on Steam (Microsoft Store - Xbox - is also supported on Windows).
+- Age of Empires 2 Definitive Edition on Steam (Microsoft Store or Xbox version is also supported on Windows where applicable).
-- Up-to-date version of the game.
+- Up-to-date* version of the game.

+*Note: Older versions since ~late 2023 should work but are not recommended.*

 ## Binaries